inkognitro/oas-tszod-gen/README.md

 ## Semantic versioning
 **Worried about different code generation outputs after updating this library?**
-As long as the API contract on the backend side was not violated through breaking changes, you don't have to worry about breaking changes in generated code output after migrating to the next **minor** version.
+As long as the API contract on the backend side was not violated through breaking changes, you don't have to worry about breaking changes in generated code output when upgrading to the next **minor** version.